NerveTask/nervetask/README.md

 ## NerveTask vs. XYZ?

-- Data portability
+- Open-source
-- Data ownership
+- Data portability & ownership
 - Can be customized to your heart's desire
 - Can be integrated into your existing website (project-management.youragency.com)
 - Open-source